-Relocation of Highway Inspection Enforcement Storage
+PROPOSAL Relocation of Highway Inspection Enforcement Storage

-N/A
+DCAS PROJECT ID N/A

-Ongoing
+STATUS Ongoing

-Department of Transportation (DOT) Human Resources / Facilities Management
+AGENCY Department of Transportation (DOT) Human Resources / Facilities Management

-Citywide
+AREA SERVED Citywide

-Operational
+FACILITY TYPE Operational

-Core Infrastructure and Transportation
+FACILITY DOMAIN Core Infrastructure and Transportation

-No, this site would only be accessed by City staff and their supervised visitors.
+PUBLIC FACING FACILITY No, this site would only be accessed by City staff and their supervised visitors.

-Citywide
+PROPOSED LOCATION Citywide

-=: 1,000 aff: n/a ients to be served: n/a Parking spaces: n/a
+SIZE SF: 1,000 Staff: n/a Clients to be served: n/a Parking spaces: n/a

-Varehouse/storage
+SPACE USE TYPE Warehouse/storage

-Relocation
+PROPOSED ACTION Relocation

-Describe program services and goals: DOT's Highway Inspection and Quality Assurance (HIQA) division is a citywide operation which enforces the laws and rules that govern the way utilities, plumbers, contractors, other governmental agencies, and property owners perform work on the City's sidewalks, roadways, and highways.
+PUBLIC PURPOSE Describe program services and goals: DOT's Highway Inspection and Quality Assurance (HIQA) division is a citywide operation which enforces the laws and rules that govern the way utilities, plumbers, contractors, other governmental agencies, and property owners perform work on the City's sidewalks, roadways, and highways.
 HIQA inspectors also review work sites for compliance with permit stipulations, and issue violations when they find non-compliance with the laws and rules.
 Describe why current space(s) is (are) inadequate: The current space is being repurposed to support DOT Bridges bridge de- icing equipment, which is being displaced from another site.
-If relevant, indicate any space under your agency's jurisdiction that will be relinquished if space is allocated: n/a Describe any alternatives considered, including reconfiguring existing space: DOT industrial sites are at capacity and the agency has additional outstanding space needs.
-Please briefly explain how this facility will serve the geographic area indicated in the prequestion: This facility will be used to store sidewalk newsracks.
-DOT inspects newsracks to verify that the compliance with placement, installation, and maintenance rules.
-If a violation is found, the agency

-notifies the newsrack owner to correct the problem.
+If relevant, indicate any space under your agency's jurisdiction that will be relinquished if new space is allocated: n/a Describe any alternatives considered, including reconfiguring existing space: DOT industrial sites are at capacity and the agency has additional outstanding space needs.
+Please briefly explain how this facility will serve the geographic area indicated in the previous question: This facility will be used to store sidewalk newsracks.
+DOT inspects newsracks to verify that they're in compliance with placement, installation, and maintenance rules.
+If a violation is found, the agency notifies the newsrack owner to correct the problem.
 If the condition is not corrected, DOT can serve a summons on the newsrack owner and remove newsrack(s) for a period of time until the owner retrieves the newsrack, or the newsrack may be salvaged by the Department of Sanitation.

-10/01/2021
+DESIRED DATE OF OCCUPANCY 10/01/2021

-Manufacturing zoning, Industrial Business Zone will best accommodate this need SITING CRITERIA Centrally located to support all five boroughs Orrinto Ortification Truck access, Highway access LAST APPEARED FY 2023-2024 FIRST PROPOSED FY 2023-2024
+SITING CRITERIA Manufacturing zoning, Industrial Business Zone will best accommodate this need Centrally located to support all five boroughs Truck access, Highway access

+LAST APPEARED FY 2024-2025 FIRST PROPOSED FY 2023-2024